-When you know you have a student who will need to change mentors (let us know at least 2 weeks before the end of a project), contact directly firstname.lastname@example.org.
+When you know you have a student who will need to change mentors (let us know at least 2 weeks before the end of a project), contact us directly thanks to the contact form.

 A student should always have a mentor and weekly sessions.
 It’s very important for their learning.
 This means a student stays with you until another mentor officially takes them on.

 When your students start a project, you should figure out a date when they’ll perform what’s called a project presentation, which will be conducted by another mentor ( except for the Project 1 and sometimes for the Project 2 - it's always indicated).
 This should happen even as early as the first or second mentoring session, and you should take into account a student’s pace and level.
 This lets students have a clearer idea of what they need to do and when.
 Try and set as certain of a date as possible!

 It’s crucial that you prepare your students for this presentation.
 Often, presentations stress students out.
 You’ll want to make sure your student is prepared as much as possible for the presentation, which will automatically help them feel more relaxed.

 What’s a presentation like?

 It’s a sort of combined interview and exam that takes place over video call with the assessor.